Eqcell/make-xls-model/README.md

 #Other repos

-parts of the code may be found in my other repos
+Parts of the code may be found in my other repos
 - <https://github.com/epogrebnyak/eqcell>
 - <https://github.com/epogrebnyak/roll-forward> (private)